GoInterject/GoInterject.github.io/wIndex/Diagnostics-SpecialFeatures.md

 ### BugFix1: Microsoft Animations

-The Microsoft Animations Bug was a bug that caused certain screen issues due to Microsoft's Animation settings.
+The Microsoft Animations Bug caused certain screen issues due to Microsoft's Animation settings.
 This bug has been fixed in recent Interject versions but the setting remains here for users to be able to turn on/off animations.

 **Input:**